 All students are allocated a personal tutor and will have regular meetings to discuss areas that the student is concerned about.

-PSHEE is not taught as a separate subject but will form part of the Enrichment and Skills Programme that is delivered.
-Students are also free to speak to the Head of Sixth Form and any of the nursing staff in the San if they wish to.
+PSHEE is not taught as a separate subject but will form part of the career and tutor programme that is delivered.
+We have a Medical Centre (San) on site which is run by three registered Nurses.
+Sister Anita Carr is also Head of Student Welfare (https://stfelix.co.uk/about-us/medical-centre/).
+Students are also free to speak to the Head of Sixth Form and any of the nursing staff in the San at any time if they wish to.

-Students on entering the sixth form will typically choose 3 A Levels.
+On entering the Sixth Form, our students will typically choose 3 A Levels.

-Students who have not met the minimum national standards in GCSE Mathematics and English Language will also have weekly timetabled classes in these subjects.
-Where it is appropriate students will be put onto the IGCSE English curriculum.
+Students who have not met the minimum national standards in GCSE Mathematics or English Language will also have weekly timetabled classes in these subjects.
+Where it is appropriate students will follow the IGCSE English curriculum.